OpenNebula/docs/source/deployment/references/one_scalability.rst

 -  ``MONITORING_INTERVAL_DB_UPDATE``: Time in seconds between DB writes of VM monitoring information.
 Default: 0 (write every update).

-.. important:: It is highly recommended to increase thee ``MONITORING_INTERVAL_DB_UPDATE`` and the ``IM_MAD-collectd`` ``-i`` argument when running more than 5K VMs, to not overload DB write threads.
+.. important:: It is highly recommended to increase the ``MONITORING_INTERVAL_DB_UPDATE`` and the ``IM_MAD-collectd`` ``-i`` argument when running more than 5K VMs, so as not to overload DB write threads.
 Usually a slow response time from the API when running a high number of VMs is caused by this.

 If you don’t use Sunstone, you may want to disable the monitoring history, setting both expiration times to 0.